Affelino/gameboard-ui-protocol/README.md

 Even the simplest implementation — a "dumb" board with no internal state — can meaningfully interact with an external game system.

 More advanced boards can add features like verifying user actions, maintaining internal board state, or guiding the player through error correction.
+Depending on the implementation level, some of the protocol messages may not be required.

 📄 For an overview of possible capability levels, see [ProtocolLevels.md](./ProtocolLevels.md).

 Part of the **NoEi project series**.